robotcodedev/robotcode/docs/03_reference/cli.md

    Set variables in the test data. see `robot --variable` option.

-- `-V, --variablefile path`
+- `-V, --variablefile PATH`

    Python or YAML file file to read variables from. see `robot --variablefile` option.

-- `-P, --pythonpath path`
+- `-P, --pythonpath PATH`

-   Additional locations (directories, ZIPs, JARs) where to search test libraries and other extensions when they are imported. see `robot --pythonpath` option.
+   Additional locations where to search test libraries and other extensions when they are imported. see `robot --pythonpath` option.

 - `-d, --outputdir dir`